The Destroyers of All

-The Destroyers of All is the third full-length album by New Zealand death metal band Ulcerate.
+The Destroyers of All is the third studio album by New Zealand technical death metal band Ulcerate.
 It was released on January 25, 2011 through Willowtip Records to positive reviews by critics.
 A limited edition gatefold vinyl version was issued on November 7, 2012.

 Musical style and writing

 Explaining the theme behind the album and the meaning of the title, Jamie Saint Merat explained that the lyrics are a commentary on "where we are currently, that as a species we’re fairly blindly arrogant, and it's lead [sic] to some f***ing catastrophic events and actions that in hindsight could easily have been prevented.
 We exist outside of nature due to our heightened consciousness and awareness - we’re the first species in the history of the planet to really disrupt the flow of the food-chain, and we’re obviously all starting to feel the impact of that now.
 So the destroyers of all are ourselves, for better or worse."

 In an interview with Teeth of the Divine, he further explained that the central theme of the album is "how human beings as a species have a propensity to destroy.
 The album progresses to elaborate our destructive habits and the lack of respect we hold for the planet, its inhabitants, and each other."
 Paul Kelland explained that the track 'The Hollow Idols' refers to "our imagined personification of intention in the universe.
 They embody all our desires, strip us of reality, and empower a decrepit morality.
 They instill blind and hollow hope and fracture our posterity.”